tsykoduk/greg.nokes.name/_posts/2026-01-31-socrates-nazi-doctors-and-the-meme-war.md

 ## A Reframe: Societies, Not Individuals

-So the Socratic premise fails at the individual level.
+So the naive Socratic premise fails at the individual level.
 But here's where it gets interesting: what if education protects societies rather than people?

 The research here is more supportive.
 Studies of 85 authoritarian regimes from 1970 to 2008 found that higher levels of mass education are robustly associated with democratization.
 Education correlates with collective action, particularly non-violent resistance.
 Literacy enhances citizens' ability to monitor regime behavior.